MrLixm/katana-tools-lxm/src/instancing/kui/README.md

 - `Grouping` must be 1.

 Table where each index correspond to a point and the value wheter it's hiden or not.
 Where 1=hidden, 0=visible.
+Similar to $skip but have a value for every point.

 _Multiplier and additive are ignored._